Surface Laptop: Everything you need to know

 Our video coverage

-We posted video from Microsoft’s May 2 event, which you can view here.
+We posted video from Microsoft’s May 2 event where it unveiled the Surface Laptop, which you can view here.

 For all the Surface Laptop specs, keep reading.